unixfox/piwall-school/README.md

 # Piwall setup guide

 ## Configuration of each raspberry pi client
-1. First, replace the file `/etc/networking/interfaces` with this content:
+1.First, replace the file `/etc/networking/interfaces` with this content:
 ```
 auto eth0
 iface eth0 inet static